 Geospatial data is among one of the fast growing types of data due to the advances of sensing and navigation technologies and newly emerging applications.
 First of all, the ever increasing spatial, temporal and spectral resolutions of satellite imagery data have led to exponential growth of data volumes.
 Second, both airborne and mobile radar/lidar sensors have generated huge amounts of point-cloud data with rich structural information embedded.
 Third, many mobile devices are now equipped with locating and navigation capabilities by using GPS, cellular and wifi network technologies or their combinations.
 Considering the large amounts of mobile devices and their users, the accumulated GPS traces, which are essential to understand human mobility, urban dynamics and social interactions, can be equally computing demanding when compared with satellite imagery data and lidar point cloud data.
-While the traditional infrastructure data, such as administrative regions, census blocks and transportation networks, remain relatively stable in growth when compared with the new types of geospatial data, quite often new sensing and location data need to be related to the infrastructure data in order to make sense out of them.
-While at the first glance its seems that polygonal data may be the one that has least growth rates from data acquisition perspective, we argue that the derived data from point (e.g., lidar point clouds, GPS locations), raster (satellite and airborne remote sensing imagery) and polyline (GPS traces) data are best represented as polygons for subsequent analysis.
+While the traditional infrastructure data, such as administrative regions, census blocks and transportation networks, remain relatively stable in growth when compared with the new types of geospatial data, quite often the new sensing and location data need to be related to the infrastructure data in order to make sense out of them.
+At the first glance it seems that polygonal data may be the one that has least growth potential from a data acquisition perspective, we argue that the derived data from point (e.g., lidar point clouds, GPS locations), raster (satellite and airborne remote sensing imagery) and polyline (GPS traces) data are best represented as polygons for subsequent analysis.
 Given the diverse interests of human societies, it is conceivable that the data volumes of polygonal data will also grow fast, if not faster than the other types of geospatial data.
-Despite certain types of traditional geospatial data remain relatively stable, the newly emerged geospatial data and their applications have imposed significant computing challenges.
-Indeed, the gap between the desired computing capabilities and the available ones is increasing rather than decreasing when it comes to large-scale geospatial computing.
+Despite certain types of traditional geospatial data remain relatively stable, the newly emerged geospatial data and their applications have imposed signficant computing challenges.
+Indeed, the gap between the desired computing capabilities and the available ones is increasing rather than decreasing.

-There are several noticeable efforts in developing parallel GIS on different types of hardware architectures over the past few decades, such as shared-disk [14], shared-memory [15] and shared-nothing architectures [16, 17, 18, 19].
+There are several noticeable efforts in developing parallel GIS on different types of hardware architectures over the past few decades, such as shared-disk [17], shared-memory [18] and shared-nothing architectures [19-22].
 A major research effort in shared disk and shared-nothing based parallel geospatial processing is data partition, replication and declustering to improve I/O efficiency.
-In recent years, several research works [20, 21, 22] on parallel geospatial data processing on shared-nothing clusters follow the MapReduce parallelization scheme to simplify algorithmic designs and data communications.
-An examination of these existing works reveals that, while shared-nothing architectures conceptually have excellent scalability, very few of the existing works have used more than 32 nodes.
-Furthermore, the reported speedups are far from linear scalability which may indicate that data communication overheads may start to play a dominating role when the numbers of parallel processing units go up.
-Another trend we can see is that existing works on parallel geospatial data processing are primarily research driven which little involvement from industries and no commercial products are available from leading GIS or spatial database vendors.
+In recent years, several research works [23-25] on parallel geospatial data processing on shared-nothing clusters follow the MapReduce parallelization model to simplify algorithmic designs and data communications.
+Another trend we can see is that existing works on parallel geospatial data processing are primarily research driven which little involvement from industries and no commercial products are currently available from leading GIS or spatial database vendors.
 Indeed, given that Moore's law has held from 1986 to 2002 with processor clock rates double very 18 months, vendors can simply rely on the clock rate improvements of uniprocessors for higher performance without resorting to parallelization.